340:65-3-1. Eligibility determination

 (c) An electronic signature submitted through OKDHSLive is considered the same as a pen and ink signature.

-8. In rare situations, an applicant's name may not match records used to establish Medicare buy-in and/or data exchange.
+8. In rare situations, an applicant's name may not match records used to establish Medicare buy-in, data exchange, or both.

 (1) When an applicant has Medicare, the worker uses the name on the Medicare Health Insurance Benefits (HIB) card as the case name to facilitate matching Medicare records and completing Medicare buy-in activities.

-(2) When, after certification, county staff or the state buy-in coordinator discovers that the case name and the Medicare HIB card name do not match, he or she changes the case name to match the HIB card.
-When county staff changes the name, he or she reports the name change to the state buy-in coordinator to avoid or resolve Medicare buy-in issues.
+(2) When, after certification, field staff or the state buy-in coordinator discovers that the case name and the Medicare HIB card name do not match, the staff person or coordinator changes the case name to match the HIB card.
+When county staff changes the name, the staff person reports the name change to the state buy-in coordinator to avoid or resolve Medicare buy-in issues.

 (3) When the applicant does not receive Medicare, the worker uses the name on the Social Security card.